World Cup workers threaten strike - afraid of ICE

 "Feeling worried"

-ICE is the federal agency that enforces the Trump administration's campaign promise to detain and deport migrants who are not authorized to be in the United States.
+ICE is the federal force that enforces the Trump administration's campaign promise to detain and deport migrants who are not authorized to be in the United States.
 ICE is accused of arbitrary arrests and excessive force.

-"It feels worrying that you can be harassed or detained by ICE just because of how you look or how you talk," says Zamaro.
+"It's worrying that you can be harassed or detained by ICE just because of how you look or how you talk," says Zamaro.

 The Department of Homeland Security (DHS), which oversees ICE, emphasizes that security is the highest priority.